-Under ownership of Clifford Estates, the 3 acre park is managed by the Town Council.
-The large, flat field accommodates a children’s playground, basketball area.
+Kingsteignton Town Council own and maintain the 3 acre par.
+It is a large, flat field which accommodates a children’s playground and MUGA (Multi-use games area) for ball games.
 Fitness Equipment suitable for ages 14 - 100+ year old's was installed in a quiet area in the corner behind the houses in Strawberry Terrace.

 Kingsleigh Park is a walking and play area with open grassland and views to Haytor.
 The children’s playground was completely refurbished in 2011 and has two slides, junior swings, compass rocks climbing wall picnic bench and shrubs.
 Pedestrian access can be gained from Longfield Avenue and also from Gate Tree Close and Calvados Park.
 This park is owned and maintained by Teignbridge District Council

 Hackney Marshes is adjacent to the Teign Estuary and racecourse.
 Access can be gained from Greenhill Way, where there is a free car park, and from a footpath from the Passage House Inn.
 You can find a wide variety of wildlife in a mix of grassland, reed beds and ponds.

 There are bicycle racks, wheelchair-friendly ramped bridges and level paths and picnic benches.
 A lock to the long abandoned Hackney Canal can be found on the waterside.

 This 8.5 acre area is a Local Nature Reserve and managed by Teignbridge District Council.
 More details can be found here.

 A board in Oakford Lawn bears the following text:

 "For many years this field was part of the estate of Oakford House and was used on the 22nd June 1897 for a public dinner to celebrate Queen Victoria’s Diamond Jubilee.
 In 1900 it was again used for the village